airbrake/airbrake-ios/README.md

 Airbrake supports a version floor for reported notices.
 A setting called "Latest app version" is available in your project settings that lets you specify the lowest app version for which crashes will be saved.
 This version is compared using [semantic versioning](http://semver.org/).
 The notifier uses your `CFBundleVersion` to make this comparison.
 If you have apps in the wild that are using an older notifier version and don't report this bundle version, the notices will dropped by Airbrake.
 For more information on how this is implemented, read this [knowledge base article](http://help.airbrakeapp.com/kb/ios/app-versions).

 # Installation

-1. Drag the Airbrake folder to your project

-    - Make sure "Copy Items" and "Create Groups" are selected
+1. Drag the Airbrake folder to your project and make sure "Copy Items" and "Create Groups" are selected
 2. Add `SystemConfiguration.framework`, `libicucore.dylib`, and `libxml2.dylib` to your project

-3. Add the path `/usr/include/libxml2` to Header Search Paths in your project's build settings

-    - make sure you add it under "All Configurations"
+3. Add the path `/usr/include/libxml2` to Header Search Paths in your project's build settings under "All Configurations"

 4. Check the supported localizations of your App under your project settings